 Heat Pumps Can Be Used to Cool Your Home in the Summer

-Summers in Toronto can be incredibly hot and humid, which means that you will likely be searching for ways to keep your home cool during this time of year.
+Summers in Ontario can be incredibly hot and humid, which means that you will likely be searching for ways to keep your home cool during this time of year.
 If you are like most homeowners, you will use an air conditioner to replace hot and humid air with cool and dry air.

 Depending on the type of heat pump water heater that you have, it may be possible to vent the cold air that it creates throughout the rest of your house.